olsenlabmit/BigSMILES/docs/Common_Repeat_Unit_List.md

 # List of common BigSMILES repeat units
 This document holds a list of common repeat units and their equivalent SMILES string replacements that could be directly used within BigSMILES without additional explicit definition.
+For details on the syntax of BigSMILES line notation, please refer to the [documentation](https://olsenlabmit.github.io/BigSMILES/docs/line_notation.html#the-bigsmiles-line-notation).

-To contribute to the list, please submit a pull request.
+To contribute to the list, please submit a comment/issue.
 The modifications will be accepted after review.

 ## BigSMILES Fragment Naming Syntax
 1. The names of the fragments should consist of ASCII symbols enclosed between a pair of square brackets.